jjgrinwis/ansible/README.md

 # ansible
 Ansible repo. with different playbooks.
+Trying to use roles where possible.